how to stay sober

 Athletic Brewing Co.

 I’ve written multiple times about how obsessed I am with this company.
 And I’ll say it again—I love Athletic Brewing Co. so much.
 I love their mission, I love their fun packaging, and most importantly, I love the taste of their beers.
 I truly don’t think I’d last this long in sobriety without Athletic Brewing Co.
 I’ve found that I lean on these non-alcoholic beers a lot.
-So much so, that I recently joined their monthly beer club and get three six packs sent to my door every month.
+So much so, that I joined their monthly beer club and get three six packs sent to my door every month.

 I’ve found that these beers are available in so many NYC bars, which has really helped me feel good and “normal” when out with my friends.
 I like to drink them on some weeknights or the weekend when I’m feeling a craving.
 Additionally, I will bring a pack with me if I’m going on a vacation with family or friends.
 My boyfriend, who does drink alcohol, loves reaching for one of these beers if we’re out of alcoholic beers in our fridge!